realpython/python-guide/docs/shipping/freezing.rst

 version of Python will not already be installed.

 One disadvantage is that it will bloat your distribution by about 2Mb.
-Another problem is that your application, once downloaded by a user, will not receive any security updates to the version of Python it uses.
+Another problem is that your application will not receive any security updates to the version of Python it uses unless you freeze a new version and get users to download it.

 Alternatives to Freezing
 ------------------------